Qumulo/docs/hardware/supermicro-a-plus-wio-1114s-wn10rt/drive-slot-mapping.md

 keywords: drive, hard drive, drive slot, mapping, Supermicro 1114S, WN10RT
 ---

-This section explains the drive slot mapping on Supermicro 1114S nodes.
+This section explains the drive slot mapping on {{site.sm1114s}} nodes.

 Your node contains slots for 10 drives and one boot drive (in an internal M.2 slot).
 The following is the mapping for the drives.